italiangrid/storm/release-notes/storm-frontend-server/1.8.10/index.md

 ### Description

-This release contains the necessary code fixes due the add of the token to the communication with the Backend recall interface (more info [here][recallinterface]).
+This release contains the necessary code fix due to the introduction of a secret token that clients has to provide when contacting the backend recall interface (more info [here][recallinterface]).

 ### Bug fixes